David Martin (sociologist): Private life

 David Martin was a Methodist Local Preacher from 1953 to 1977, after which he was confirmed in the Anglican Church.
 In 1983 he attended Westcott House Theological College in Cambridge and became deacon in that year and priest in 1984, serving as Honorary Assistant Priest at Guildford Cathedral.

-In 1953 he married Daphne Sylvia Treherne.
-The marriage was dissolved in 1957.
+In 1953 he married Daphne Sylvia Treherne at Barnes Methodist Church; they had two sons and divorced in 1957.
 In 1962 he married Bernice Thompson, herself a distinguished sociologist at London University (Bedford College).
+They had a daughter and two sons.

+Martin died at his home in Woking on 8 March 2019, at the age of 89.